 Families will leave the class with knowledge, resources for support, and an interactive online guide that is available for six months after taking the breastfeeding class.

-Lactation Specialist During Your Stay
+Lactation Consultants During Your Stay

 Outpatient Visits after Discharge